A Quick Miyajima Day Trip Travel Guide

 Visit Itsukushima Shrine & the Floating Torii Gate

-Sidenote: If you are visiting during low tide, make sure you DO NOT put any coins in the cracks of the Torii Gate.
+At high tide, you can witness the torii seemingly “floating” in the water.
+But at low tide, you can walk out to where the water once was!
+However, if you are visiting during low tide, make sure you DO NOT put any coins in the cracks of the O-Torii.
 You might notice that others have done this, but it does not bring you good luck, vibes, or anything of the sort.
-Instead, it causes the wood to crack and split which, in the end, has damaged this iconic landmark tremendously.
-In fact, it was recently under construction for a number of years to repair such damage.
+Instead, it causes the wood to crack and split which has previously damaged this historic landmark.
+It was recently under construction for several years to repair such damage!

-If you are able to follow this Miyajima day trip itinerary in the afternoon or early evening, our favorite time to visit Miyajima Island is right before sunset.
+If you can follow this Miyajima day trip itinerary in the afternoon or early evening, our favorite time to visit Miyajima Island is right before sunset.
 The way the sky looks on the water and by the mountains is truly something magical.
 I’m sure it looks the same at sunrise but we haven’t had the chance to witness it yet!
 Most people gather together on the side closest to the temple.
-But we recommend walking to the other side where there is a beach if you’d like to have a quiet place that’s more secluded.
+But we recommend walking to the other side where there is a narrow beach if you’d like to have a more secluded and quiet place.

 While most people choose to add a Miyajima day trip to see Itsukushima Shrine, there are many other things to do in Miyajima that often are overlooked.
 If you have some additional time, we encourage you to see the other charming places on this beautiful island.

-After visiting Itsukushima Shrine you can stroll down Omotesando Shopping Street to shop for souvenirs and hand-made crafts such as wood carvings and pottery.
-There are also many restaurants and food stalls that line the streets where you can grab a bite to eat – we stopped at a few food stalls for a quick snack and had lightly fried fish cakes, roasted sweet potatoes, and some deer poop ice cream too (don’t worry there is no real deer poop involved)!
+After visiting Itsukushima Shrine you can stroll down Omotesando Shopping Street and nearby Machiya Street to shop for souvenirs and hand-made crafts such as wood carvings and pottery.
+Many restaurants and food stalls line the streets where you can grab a bite to eat – we always stop at a few food stalls for a quick snack like fish cakes, Miyajima Island beer, roasted sweet potatoes, and ice cream too.
+Deer poop ice cream is a novelty on Miyajima Island that is fun to get at least once (don’t worry there is no real deer poop involved)!

 Miyajima History and Folklore Museum

 If you are interested in the history of the island or history in general, we recommend visiting the Miyajima History and Folklore Museum.
-This museum is home to over 1,000 historical artifacts of importance to the island including screen paintings, replicas, and other artifacts.
+This museum is within the preserved house and storehouse that belonged to the Egami family, a prosperous merchant family on the island.
+Today it is home to over 1,000 historical artifacts of importance to the island including screen prints, paintings, ancient documents, woodcrafts, and other artifacts.

 Hours: Sunday-Saturday: 9am-5pm (Closed Mondays)